 According to Salesforce, 84 percent of customers say being treated like a person, not a number, is very important to winning their business long-term.
 And it makes sense that most people feel this way.
 After all, without orchestration, your campaigns operate as though you have one customer for email, another for social and yet another on your website when in fact it’s the same person researching and purchasing across all of those channels on different devices.

 By connecting who customers are (email, IP Address) with how they behave (cross-channel ads clicked, time on site), you’ll be able to personalize campaigns better than ever before.
 So, while you may have known a customer clicked on an email and went to an article before, data orchestration can enrich that insight with the customer’s past behavior on your site, ads they’ve clicked via their mobile device, and more.

 Building lasting engagement starts with treating customers as people.
-The key way to do this is not to collect data “just because,” but rather, to use customer information in a way that provides value based on their needs.
-And by uncovering more of the story behind your data using orchestration, you’ll have the insight you need to connect with customers before, during and after the most wonderful time of the year.
+So, you can’t collect data “just because.”
+Instead, you must use customer data in a way that provides value based on their needs.
+And by uncovering more of your data using orchestration, you’ll have the insights you need to connect with customers before, during, and after the most wonderful time of the year.